NHS trusts under fire for adverts for midwives committed to ‘normal birth’

 Mr Titcombe’s son Joshua died at Furness General Hospital in 2008 from sepsis.

-Similar adverts have been posted previously by NHS trusts in Lewisham and Airedale.
+Similar adverts have been posted earlier by NHS trusts in Lewisham and Airedale.

-It took years for Mr Titcombe to uncover the truth of what had happened and his campaign led to the Morecambe Bay Inquiry, which found a “lethal mix” of failings led to the unnecessary deaths of one mother and 11 babies.
+It took years for Mr Titcombe to uncover the truth of what had happened to his son.
+His campaign led to the Morecambe Bay Inquiry, which found a “lethal mix” of failings led to the unnecessary deaths of one mother and 11 babies.

-Last week, a review of Shrewsbury and Telford Hospital NHS Trust found that around 200 babies and nine mothers could have – or would have – survived if it had provided better care.
+In a statement, Marion Dickson, executive director of nursing, midwifery & AHPs at Northumbria Healthcare NHS Foundation Trust, said: “The safety of our mothers, babies and their families remains at the heart of everything we do.

-The inquiry found some mothers were made to have natural births despite the fact they should have been offered a Caesarean.
+“I would like to reassure the public that we are currently reviewing the language used across all of our digital platforms and patient information to reflect the recommendations in the recent report by Donna Ockenden.”

-The report said midwifery staff were “overly confident” in their abilities, and there was a reluctance to involve more senior staff, while the trust’s low Caesarean rate was regarded nationally and locally as a good thing.
+The report said midwifery staff were “overly confident” in their abilities, and there was a reluctance to involve more senior staff.

 On Thursday night, it emerged that Ms Ockenden would be willing to chair a separate review into alleged failures at another trust.